cedmundo/SimpleLandmassGeneration/README.md

 # SimpleLandmassGeneration

-A very simple and naive implementation of vector field pathfinding.
+A very simple and naive implementation of procedural terrain generation, heavily based on Sebastian League's tutorial.

 ## Building
 First install all dependencies needed to build raylib from source, then fetch code with submodules: